gozgun/flu-geo-app/README.md

 These mapped values are saved in a new column, `new_timestamp`, and used throughout the application.

+### Reusability
+The project divides functionality into components whcih can be reused for other map visualizations or filtering tasks.
+The **Flask backend** is adaptable to different datasets, making the filtering and API logic easy to repurpose.
+The **Leaflet map** can be reused with other geospatial data, and the news retrieval system can be applied to different topics.
+Additionally, the data structures for species, virus types, and regions are designed to be extended without major changes.

+### Interoperability
+The **Flask API** follows HTTP standards, making it easy for external systems to consume the data.
+News is retrieved dynamically using Google News' API, enabling third-party content interaction.
+Future CSV export functionality will allow data sharing with external tools like Excel.

 ## Getting Started

 Clone the repository